AchilleSalaun/starter-academic/content/home/coffee.md

 The recent pandemic definitely taught us that social relationships are precious both from a personal and scientific point of view.
-Therefore, here is a small suggestion of topics I would be happy to discuss if we meet around a cup of coffee (it can be a glass of water as well)!
+Therefore, here are some topics I would be happy to discuss if we meet around a cup of coffee (it can be a glass of water as well)!

 <div class="clearfix">